Code-Institute-Submissions/comics/README.md

 ## Bobby Jackson

-A site designed for use by anyone that is enthusiastic about reading and sharing comic books.
+A site designed for use by anyone that is enthusiastic about reading, sharing and finding comic books.
+The website contains comics from a variety of genres.
 The website features a gallery of various comic books with search function, user registration, comic book editting, the ability to favourite comics, an about page and a contact page.
+The primary goal of the website is to create a large collection of various comic books for a wide user base.

 ## UX

 The ideal user for this site is:
-- Someone interested in comic books.
+- Interested in comic books.
-- Willing to share and recommend comic books they have read.
+- Interested in sharing and recommending comic books they have read.
+- Interested in searching for new comics to read.
-- Ideally English speaking.
+- English speaking.

 Visitors to the site are looking for:
 - A place to return to for suggestions on the next comic book to read.